 Attention Deficit Disorder in girls can present differently than in boys, so testing for ADHD in girls has become a specialty area for us.
 Of course, we are talking about tendencies, not absolutes, and many children show similar symptoms.
 But for reasons related to some societal influences, there is a tendency to overlook girls with ADHD.
 Thus, we have received many referrals from parents, therapists, and teachers who see someone having trouble achieving to her fullest, even though she’s not showing many of the typical symptoms.
+ADHD symptoms in girls are sometimes harder to recognize.

 Girls with attention deficit disorder are often overlooked, and testing can help address that.
 ADHD symptoms in girls may present differently, and testing uncovers that.
 Feel free to schedule a consultation anytime, but first, here is an overview.